pcutler/silversaucer/readme.md

 * Learn `pytest` and testing
 * Learn the Pyramid web Framework
 * A couple secret projects still brewing in my head...

+This branch is the original branch configured to use sqlalchemy.